David-OConnor/pyflow/README.md

 a project: a readme, pyproject.toml, and directory for source code
 - `pypackage -V` - Get the current version of this tool
 - `pypackage help` Get help, including a list of available commands

+## Why add another Python dependency manager?
+`Pipenv` and `Poetry` both address this problem.
+Some reasons why this tool is different:

+- It keeps dependencies in the project directory, in `__pypackages__`, and doesn't modify files outside the project directory.

+- It doesn't use Pip.

+- Its dependency resolution and locking is faster due to using a cached database of dependencies, vice downloading and checking each package, or relying on the incomplete data available on the `pypi warehouse`.

+- By not requiring Python to install or run, it remains intallation-agnostic and environment-agnostic.
+This is especially important on Linux, where there may be several versions of Python installed, with different versions and access levels.
+This avoids complications, especially for new users.
+It's common for Python-based CLI tools to not run properly when installed from `pip` due to the `PATH` not being configured in the expected way.

+- If multiple Python installations are found, it allows the user to select the desired one to set up the environment with.
+This is a notable problem with `Poetry`; it may pick the wrong installation (eg Python2 vice Python3), with no obvious way to change it.
+Where existing tools, including Poetry expect you to manage environments, this tools abstracts it away.

+- Multiple versions of a dependency can be installed, allowing resolution of conflicting sub-dependencies.

+`Conda` addresses this as well, but focuses on maintining a separate repository of binaries from `PyPi`.

 ## How dependencies are resolved
 Running `pypackage install` loads the project's requirements from `pyproject.toml`.
 Adding a